CICC Working Groups General Rules

 10) Each WG and CH agrees and coordinates respectively with the President (or a council member appointed by the President) and with the local VP (or a Board member appointed by the Vice-President) any activity which may have external visibility (including seminars and other activities whose attendance/audience is not restricted to the WG and CH Members only), contacts with PRC government representatives (both on national and local level), and advertisement contents to be published on public channels.
 Said contents must be in line with the CICC program and objectives.
 In particular, during interviews or events with high media coverage, it is advisable to limit the participation of Board members and WG or CH coordinators and vice-coordinators.
 Members outside the Board whose knowledge is more appropriate to the event’s content should be encouraged to attend.
 The Secretary General shall receive on a regular basis the list of the PRC government contacts in order to create a database to be always kept updated and available for the CICC to use.

 11) A WG or CH coordinator and vice-coordinator(s) must have a deep knowledge of their industry (or geographic area in the case of a CH) and China’s economic system.
-They must also guarantee a constant support and participation in the WG or CH activities to fulfil the duties required of their positions.
-Should this condition not be respected, the Board will proceed to nominate their substitutes.
+They must also guarantee a constant support and participation in the WG or CH activities to fulfill the duties required of their positions.
+Should this condition not be respected, the Board will have the power to activate the necessary substitutions.

-12) Board Members cannot be nominated as a WG or CH coordinator or vice-coordinator, with the exception of the first 2 years of coordination of a newly established WG or CH (first mandate).
+12) Board Members will be able to supervise WG and CH activities on the basis of deliberations delegated.
+Moreover the Board Members within it cannot be nominated as a WG or CH coordinator or vice-coordinator, with the exception of the first 2 years of coordination of a newly established WG or CH (first mandate).
 The new coordinators must be elected within these 2 years.

 13) The activities of the Board Members, of the coordinators and vice-coordinators of the WG or CH must solely pursue the interests, the promotion and protection of all the economic activities of the members.
 They must therefore not seek personal or their company’s interests.